How to Build a Year Round Capsule Wardrobe: 20 Pieces

 A matching sweatsuit will never go out of style.
 They’re the easy fix to wardrobe decision fatigue — with the instant head-to-toe look, they can help you put together an outfit in just a few seconds.

 While the most popular fabrics for sweatsuits are polyester, fleece, terry cloth, or acrylic, you should prioritize natural fabrics to ensure their durability.
-After all, nothing beats a merino wool sweatsuit, which is thin enough to slip under a trench coat, warm enough for transition seasons, and durable enough to last you for decades to come.
+Nothing beats a merino wool sweatsuit, which is thin enough to slip under a trench coat, warm enough for transition seasons, and durable enough to last you for decades to come.

 14. Leather Ankle Boots